 A physician’s lifestyle can often impact our family lives as we try to balance the demands of our career with nurturing relationships and providing for our loved ones.
 Usually, the professional status and financial stability that our profession brings entail benefits such as being able to afford certain luxuries and providing our families with a comfortable life.

 Owning a prestigious career like a doctor also comes with confidence and self-assurance, knowing that others value and rely on our expertise.
 However, this responsibility may also contribute to higher levels of stress and even depression, as the weight of our patients’ health rests on our shoulders.

 Despite the social status that being a doctor affords us, we must address that race and racism can still affect our profession.
 Medical professionals treat all patients equally, regardless of their racial or ethnic background.
 On the other hand, we acknowledge that implicit biases and systemic racism may still impact the experiences and outcomes of patients from minority communities.

-In conclusion, our social class as doctors has numerous advantages, challenges, and complex facets.
+The social class as doctors has numerous advantages, challenges, and complex facets.
 As we continue to recognize and address these issues, we aim to provide the highest quality of care to all our patients while fostering a more inclusive and equitable healthcare system.